 Coronavirus lockdown: Here’s what chief ministers told Modi during video meet on health crisis

-The chief ministers of Punjab, Bihar and Assam called for an extension of the lockdown till end of May, while Bengal CM accused the Centre of playing politics.
+The chief ministers of Punjab, Uttar Pradesh, Bihar and Assam called for an extension of the lockdown till the end of May.

 Prime Minister Narendra Modi on Monday held his fifth meeting with chief ministers since the nationwide lockdown was imposed on March 25 to combat the spread of the coronavirus.
 The lockdown is scheduled to end on May 17.